Go to the Nature Institute’s home page

 Clearly, the finally achieved protein need not be anything like the predetermined, inflexible mechanism with a single, well-defined structure imagined by Dawkins.
 Proteins can be true shape-shifters, responding and adapting to an ever-varying context — so much so that (as the noted experimental cell biologist, Stephen Rothman, has written) the “same” proteins with the same amino acid sequences can, in different environments, “be viewed as totally different molecules” with distinct physical and chemical properties (Rothman 2002, p.
 265).

 Many intrinsically unstructured proteins are involved in regulatory processes, and often serve as Proteus-like hub elements at the center of large protein interaction networks (Gsponer and Babu 2009).
-They also play a decisive role in molecular-level communication within and between cells, where their flexibility allows them to modulate or even reverse the typical significance of a signal,5 in effect transforming do this into do that (Hilser 2013).
+They also play a decisive role in molecular-level communication within and between cells, where their flexibility allows them to modulate or even reverse the typical significance of a signal,3 in effect transforming do this into don’t do this or do that (Hilser 2013).

 But first we should note the continuing mechanistic bias in the negative descriptors, “disordered” and “unstructured”, which I have grudgingly adopted from the conventional literature.
 Contrary to this usage, the loose, shifting structure of a protein need be no more disordered than the graceful, swirling currents of a river or the movements of a ballet dancer.
 Given the many living processes these proteins harmoniously support and participate in (including, in fact, the movements of the ballet dancer), it would be strange to assume that their performance is anything less than graceful, artistic, purposive, and meaningful.